university-of-york/research-it-documentation/docs/source/virtual-desktops.rst

 .. attention::

-    It's important to ``kill`` any unused virtual desktops not just log out / close down the conection.
+    It's important to ``kill`` any unused virtual desktops not just log out / close down the connection.
 They will still be running in the background using resources (remember the :doc:`code of conduct <code-of-conduct>`) so it's really important that you ``kill`` them after you are finished if you leave too many runing you will not be able to start a fresh one.

 .. _virtual-session-compute-node: